pauladam94/PokeSif/README.md

 # PokeSif
 Fully Extendable Game made with Löve-Lua.

-## Defining feature
-- pixel art game

 ## Game rules
-Fixed Size Window :
+- Fixed Size Window : 512 * 512
-- must be a power of two (probably 512 * 512)
+- Each level is located in one file

 # Levels
 - Each level is located in ONE file and only ONE lua file.
-- anything love propose is possible to be used
+- No love API can be used
-    - EXCEPT : love.window stuff
-    - EXCETP :
-The file should only have pure function.

-The file will be run at the beginning of each
+The file will be run at the beginning of each frame.

 # API for levels